a-cha/java_beginning/04. JAR/Images To Char/README.md

 After compiling, you can run the app using the command:

-`java -cp target/ImagesToChar-1.0-SNAPSHOT.jar edu.school21.printer.app.Main src/main/resources/it.bmp 0 .`
+` java -jar target/ImagesToChar-1.0-SNAPSHOT.jar  src/main/resources/it.bmp 0 .`

 Details:

-- `-cp target/ImagesToChar-1.0-SNAPSHOT.jar` - path to compiled library
+- `-jar target/ImagesToChar-1.0-SNAPSHOT.jar` - executable JAR file
-- `edu.school21.printer.app.Main` - main class
 - `src/main/resources/it.bmp` - image to convert
 - `0` - symbol for white colour
 - `.` - symbol for black colour